xyproto/literalcircuit/README.md

 # Go package

-This repository includes the `literalcircuit` package and an interpreter in `cmd`.
+This repository includes the `literalcircuit` package and an interpreter in the `lpc` directory.

 # General information